Workboat Utility Crawler Offers Diverless Underwater Inspections

 Underwater ROVs and Utility Crawlers

 Their flagship ROVs, the DTG2 and DTX2 have been operating in this space for several years now.
 The company will introduce the DT640 Utility Crawler which uses magnets to stick to a ship’s hull to ensure structural and operational integrity.
-Furthermore, for operation in less than perfect visibility, the Oculus Multibeam Sonar, available on all vehicles, increases the range of applications and allows for extremely fast inspections of larger vessel and subsea infrastructure systems.

 “Deep Trekker takes pride in the fact that they have always collaborated with their clients to build affordable products to perform underwater inspections for various industries,” says Sam MacDonald, President, Deep Trekker Inc. “The newest DT640 Utility Crawler has been proven to work on numerous projects around the world for the marine industry.
 Its technology has been tested to conduct affordable and safe UWILD inspections without the need for dry-docking.”